syncfusion-content/blazor-docs/blazor/appearance/theme-studio.md

 ## Common Variables

-The following list of common variables is used in the Syncfusion&reg; Blazor library themes for all UI components.
+The following list of common variables is used in the Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor library themes for all UI components.
 You can change these variables to customize the corresponding theme.

 ### Material 3 Theme